ModelValidationProgram/EasternOysterEnvData/notebook/ME_DR_HI_High_W.md

 Lat/long for this population is exact;

-Lat/long for Hog Island is not listed by Erin but is in the datafile so I assume it is exact;
+Lat/long for Robledo Hog Island is not listed by Erin/Dina but is in the datafile so I assume it is exact;

-Lat/long for Upper Damaricotta and dockdata are listed by Erin but does not say if exact or approximate.
+Lat/long for Upper Damaricotta and dockdata are listed by Erin/Dina but does not say if exact or approximate.

 https://www.google.com/maps/d/edit?mid=1MRZg_V-LkUdngEIVlnOvaQ94ACuZuobR&ll=43.97459732790813%2C-69.55995300000001&z=12

 ## Summary notes:

-**Temp: combine from 3 sources: Hog Island (3 stations, pre-combined), Upper Damariscotta and DockData (all years).**
+**Temp: combine from 3 sources: Robledo Hog Island (3 stations, pre-combined), Upper Damariscotta and DockData (all years).**

 **Sal: combine from 2 sources: Hog Island (3 stations, pre-combined) and Upper Damaricotta (all years - KEL notes says 'Hog Island whole years', but I think it's a typo and I used all years).**